Chinese Character Code for Information Interchange

 The Chinese Character Code for Information Interchange (中文資訊交換碼) or CCCII is a character set developed by the Chinese Character Analysis Group in Taiwan.
 It was first published in 1980, and significantly expanded in 1982 and 1987.

 It is used mostly by library systems.
 It is one of the earliest established and most sophisticated encodings for traditional Chinese (predating the establishment of Big5 in 1984 and CNS 11643 in 1986).
 It is distinguished by its unique system for encoding simplified versions and other variants of its main set of hanzi characters.

 A variant of an earlier version of CCCII is used by the Library of Congress as part of MARC-8, under the name East Asian Character Code (EACC, ANSI/NISO Z39.64), where it comprises part of MARC 21's JACKPHY support.
 However, EACC contains fewer characters than the most recent versions of CCCII.
+Work at Apple based on Research Libraries Group's CJK Thesaurus, which was used to maintain EACC, was one of the direct predecessors of Unicode's Unihan set.

 Design

 Byte ranges

 CCCII is designed as an 94n set, as defined by ISO/IEC 2022.
 Each Chinese character is represented by a 3-byte code in which each byte is 7-bit, between 0x21 and 0x7E inclusive.
 Thus, the maximum number of Chinese characters representable in CCCII is 94×94×94 = 830584.
 In practice the number of characters encodable by CCCII would be less than this number, because variant characters are encoded in related ISO 2022 planes under CCCII, so most of the code points would have to be reserved for variants.

 In practice, however, bytes outside of these ranges are sometimes used.
 The code 0x212320 is used by some implementations as an ideographic space.
 A CCCII specification used by libraries in Hong Kong uses codes starting with 0x2120 for punctuation and symbols.
 The first byte 0x7F is used by some variants to encode codes for some otherwise unavailable Unified Repertoire and Ordering or CJK Unified Ideographs Extension A hanzi (e.g. 0x7F3449 for U+3449 or 0x7F796E for U+796E; notice how the continuation bytes match the UCS-2BE code), and this may include bytes outside of the 0x21–0x7E or even 0x20–0x7F range, e.g. 0x7F551C for U+551C, 0x7F5AA4 for U+5AA4 or 0x7F8EDA for U+8EDA.